 \item \textit{Generalization to complex 3D flow}.
 In the three-dimensional diffuser, where secondary flows interact with separation, the specialist model suppresses spurious sidewall separation and correctly predicts the primary upper-wall separation observed in the ground truth, as shown in Fig.~\ref{fig:specialist-diffuser}.
 Cross-sectional analyses show that the specialist model accurately captures the growth and reattachment of the separated region, while the baseline model misplaces both the location and extent of separation (Supplementary Material,~\S5).
 The specialist model's success on this complex configuration demonstrates strong generalization beyond the training manifold and highlights its ability to capture interacting flow mechanisms in industrial applications. \end{enumerate}

-\section{Interpretation for Model Unification}
+\subsection{Interpretation for model unification}

-The unified foundation model combines two complementary strategies for flow mechanism unification: automatic balancing of overlapping input features and internal branching for case-specific features across multiple flows.
+The unified turbulence model combines two complementary strategies for flow mechanism unification: automatic balancing of overlapping input features and internal branching for case-specific features across multiple flows.
 In overlapping regions, where identical features occur in different flows, the model resolves conflicts through multi-objective learning.
 In case-specific regions, it learns distinct mappings for each flow, acting as a piecewise function with internal branching.
 Together, these mechanisms enable the model to generalize across flows governed by distinct yet interacting flow mechanisms.
 We next use the unified foundation model to interpret how these strategies enable generalization.

-The model's input feature analysis reveals that different flows exhibit overlapping features while also maintaining distinct case-specific structures.
+The unified foundation model's input feature analysis reveals that different flows exhibit overlapping features while also maintaining distinct case-specific structures.
 We project the four frame-invariant input features into two dimensions using t-SNE~\cite{maaten2008visualizing} for visualization.
 Fig.~\ref{fig:interpretation}A presents the results for two representative flows: periodic hill and square duct.
 The plot shows overlapping regions, as well as distinct regions specific to each case.
 This demonstrates that the unified foundation model captures common structures shared across flows while preserving case-specific characteristics.